Home Birth Midwife Pennsylvania: The Honest Guide for 2026

 Prior cesarean is not automatically disqualifying, but VBAC at home is a distinct clinical conversation requiring a midwife with documented out-of-hospital VBAC experience.
 There is a section on this below.

-One thing specific to Pennsylvania: families in Lancaster, Chester, Berks, and surrounding counties regularly encounter the Plain community's long tradition of home birth with both Amish midwives (who may or may not hold state credentials) and licensed CPMs who work extensively with Plain families.
-If you are in these counties, it is worth understanding this distinction.
-A licensed CPM is regulated, accountable, and required to carry specific emergency equipment.
-An unlicensed attendant is not.
+One thing specific to Pennsylvania: families in Lancaster, Chester, Berks, and surrounding counties regularly encounter the Plain community's long tradition of home birth, served by a mix of CNMs, NARM-credentialed CPMs (without PA state licensure since PA doesn't license CPMs), and traditional practitioners.
+Only state-licensed providers (CNMs in PA) are subject to formal scope-of-practice and equipment requirements.
 The culture of these communities is your business.
-The credential of your birth attendant is a clinical matter.
+The credential of your birth attendant is a clinical matter worth confirming directly.

 Pennsylvania CPM licensing: what it requires